shawnferry/HOL7712-gitbook/simple-node-classification.md

 ### Create a Class for Generic Web Servers

-The following settings will be applied to any node that includes the webserver class.
+The following settings is applied to any node that includes the webserver class.

 **WARNING**: Configurations not managed by Puppet will be purged.